reeli/react-rx-form/README.md

-# infrastructure for react typescript project
+# rx form for react